Three more reported dead in massive California wildfire

 "We’re seeing several reports a day of people in neighborhood, driving through, going through road blocks that haven’t been burnt, looking to steal items from homes," he told reporters Saturday.
 "If you have time, take your valuables out of the home or put them in a fireproof safe."

+The Carr Fire is believed to have started as a result of the mechanical failure of a vehicle, Cal Fire said.
+It started at around 1:15 p.m. on Monday.

-Two other deaths have been attributed to the Carr Fire, which started as a result of a vehicle breakdown: Fire Inspector Jeremy Stoke was killed while battling the blaze; a bulldozer operator was also reported dead Thursday.
-The second victim was identified as Don Ray Smith, 81, of Pollack Pines, California, according to KNTV.
+Officials have identified the Redding firefighter killed battling the blaze as Fire Inspector Jeremy Stoke.
+The dozer operator who was killed was identified as Don Ray Smith, 81, of Pollack Pines, California, according to KNTV.

 Fourteen large fires were raging statewide — from San Diego County to Modoc County — as President Trump on Saturday declared a state of emergency in California.
 The governor's Office of Emergency Services, which yesterday reported that 102,028 had burned in the week's fires, now states 155,000 acres have gone up in smoke across the Golden State.